donia-lab/MetaBGC/MetaBGC-V1/README.md

 2. MetaBGC-Identify will produce a FASTA file, **identified-biosynthetic-reads.fasta**, comprised of all biosynthetic reads identified in the metagenomic samples of the analyzed cohort, based on the specified cutoffs.

-### Running MetaBGC-Quantify to profile biosynthetic-like reads
+### Running MetaBGC-Quantify to de-replicate and quantify biosynthetic reads

-1. To quantify the biosynthetic reads identified by MetaBGC-Identify, the MetaBGC-Quantify.py script should be executed with the following parameters:
+1. To de-replicate and quantify the biosynthetic reads identified by MetaBGC-Identify, the MetaBGC-Quantify.py script should be executed with the following parameters:

 	```
-    A. --identify_fasta, required=True: Path to the CombinedIDFASTASeqs.fasta file produced by MetaBGC-Identify.
+    A. --identify_fasta, required=True: Path to the identified-biosynthetic-reads.fasta file produced by MetaBGC-Identify.
     B. --nucl_seq_directory, required=True: Directory of reads for the metagenomic samples to be analyzed.
 The filenames are used as sample names.
     C. --seq_fmt, required=True: {fasta,fastq} Sequence file format and extension.
     D. --pair_fmt, required=True: {single, split, interleaved} Paired-end information.